FredKSchott/snowpack/docs/01-introduction.md

 **Snowpack builds sites for both modern and legacy browsers.** The only requirement is that you use a [modern browser](http://caniuse.com/#feat=es6-module) *during development*.
 Any recent release of Firefox, Chrome, or Edge will do.

 When you build your site for production, Snowpack will automatically transpile your site to run on older browsers as well.
-You can control and customize this behavior with the ["browserlist" package.json property.](https://css-tricks.com/browserlist-good-idea/).
+You can control and customize this behavior with the ["browserlist" package.json property.](https://css-tricks.com/browserlist-good-idea/)

 ### Bundling for Production

 **Snowpack gives you the best of both worlds: faster bundle-free development + optimized bundling in production.**

-If you want to bundle your site for production, you can just use the optimized `--bundle` flag.
-This improves site performance while also allowing you to target even older, non-ESM browsers like IE11.You still have to pay the price for bundling (ie: longer builds) but only during production builds.
-Your development workflow stays bundle-free and fast.
+If you want to bundle your site for production, use the optimized `--bundle` flag.
+This improves site performance while also allowing you to target even older, non-ESM browsers like IE11.
+Pay the price for bundling (ie: a longer build) but only during production deployments.
+Your development workflow stays fast and bundle-free.